maroufpaul/diffusion_toy/README.md

 ## 🙏 Acknowledgments

-Special thanks to the course staff, Stability AI (original SD), and community examples from GitHub and papers.
+community examples from GitHub and papers.

 ---